-This course includes the laboratory experiences focused on basic Organic Chemistry to accompany CHEM 201.
+This course includes the laboratory experiences focused on basic Organic chemistry to accompany CHEM 201.

-Prerequisites: CHEM 104 and CHEM 201 (CHEM 201 can be taken concurrently)
+Prerequisites: CHEM 104 and CHEM 201 (or concurrent enrollment)

-CHEM 203 Organic Chemistry 2
+CHEM 203 Organic Chemistry II

 This course is a continuation of the concepts covered in CHEM 201, with a particular emphasis on reaction chemistry and the mechanisms of reactions.
 Specific topics will include use of NMR spectroscopy, mass spectrometry, electronic structure, and bonding in carbonyl compounds.
-Additional work will be focused on determining the patters of reactivity in conjugated and aromatic molecules, carbonyl compounds, and biologically important molecules such as carbohydrates and amino acids.
+Additional work will be focused on determining the patterns of reactivity in conjugated and aromatic molecules, carbonyl compounds, and biologically important molecules such as carbohydrates and amino acids.

-CHEM 204 Organic Chemistry 2 Laboratory
+CHEM 204 Organic Chemistry II Laboratory

-This course includes the laboratory experience focused on organic chemistry to accompany
+This course includes the laboratory experiences focused on Organic chemistry to accompany CHEM 203.

-CHEM 203.
-Credits: 1

-Prerequisites: CHEM 202 and CHEM 203 (CHEM 203 can be taken concurrently)
+Prerequisites: CHEM 202 and CHEM 203 (or concurrent enrollment)